number571/hidden-lake/cmd/hlp/README.md

 ## How it works

-HLP is the simplest service.
+HLP is the simplest service

 ```go
 func handler() {